Kalfredcollins/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a script that removes all letters c and C from input
+script that reverse its input